lijing-21/website-1/docs/chapter 3/Save Recorded Cases.md

     ![回放报告](../resource/c3.report2.png)

-2. From the replay execution list, select the specific replay task in which you want to save test cases and view the recorded test cases by selecting **Case Table**.
+2. From the replay execution list, select the replay task in which you want to save test cases and view the recorded test cases by selecting **Case Table**.

     ![用例](../resource/c3.case.png)